alejandra-e-bernabel/README_Generator/alejandraExample.md

 ## Questions?

 If you have questions or have notived a bug in this code, please reach out:
-Name: Alejandra
+Name: Alejandra Bernabel
-Email: alejandrabernabel@example.org
+Email: alejandra@example.com
-GitHub: alejandra@example.org
+GitHub: alejandra@github.com

-## How to Contribute
+## how-to-contribute

 To contribute, please visit https://choosealicense.com/

 ## Tests

-To test this code, follow these steps:1) 2) 3)
+To test this code, follow these steps:
+1) 2)